-The near-surface layer is also problematic because it is strongly influenced by the atmosphere, such as by seasonal heating, buoyancy fluxes, or wind-input of kinetic energy.
-These signals are not expected to be indicative of, or even coherent with the full water column wave signal.
+The near-surface layer is problematic because it is strongly influenced by the atmosphere, such as by seasonal heating, buoyancy fluxes, or wind-input of kinetic energy.
+These signals are not expected to be indicative of, or coherent with, the full water column wave signal.
 We remove the influence of such surface processes on our analysis here by not using any instruments whose median depth is shallower than 140 m for WB2, WB3, and WB5, or shallower than 200 m for MarWest, EB1, and EBH.
+In addition to containing large signals from processes not of interest here, near-surface measurements lead to numerical instability in the decomposition, as discussed later.

-To reflect that there are only a limited number of sensors on each mooring, we then extract p_r at the depth level of each sensor and remove the time-average to calculate the pressure perturbation p'r .
-These gridding and time-averaging steps can only be done meaningfully over a single deployment period.
+Gridding and time-averaging can only be done meaning-fully over a single deployment period.
 No sensors are at exactly the same depth for different deployments because of changes in mooring geometry.
-There are only well-defined time-averages over a single deployment, and correspondingly wave-perturbations can only be calculated over the same time interval (1 to 1.5 yr).
+There are only well-defined time-averages over a single deployment, and, correspondingly, wave-perturbations can only be calculated over the same time interval (1 to 1.5 years).
 Some deployments of microcats last for a relatively short period of time, especially those at EBH where each depth-level is turned over individually.
 To be able to maintain a meaningful time-average, only deployments longer than 115 days are included in this analysis.

 The approach described above can be summarized by the following steps that take the direct measurements to the quantities used for mode fitting: (1) interpolate the temperature and salinity measurements to a vertical grid using climatological gradients, (2) calculate density profiles, (3) calculate p_r using Eq.
-(1), (4) subtract $p_r(z{bottom})$ from $p_r(z)$ at each time step, (5) interpolate p_r at the median depth of each sensor, and (6) subtract the time-average to obtain p'r .
+(1), (4) subtract $p_r(z{\text{bottom}})$ from $p_r(z)$ at each time step, (5) interpolate p_r at the median depth of each sensor, and (6) subtract the time-average to obtain p'r .